karmab/kcli/docs/index.rst

 The package based version doesn’t bundle the dependencies for anything else than Libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the *Provider specifics* section.

-On Fedora, an additional meta package named kcli-all (python3-kcli-all in the debian case) that contains dependencies for all the providers.
+On Fedora, an additional metapackage named kcli-all (python3-kcli-all in the debian case) that contains dependencies for all the providers.

 Container install method
 ------------------------

--  The container image contains dependencies for all the providers.
--  The console/serial console functionality works better with the package version.
-In container mode, the graphical console/serial console only outputs the command to launch manually to get to the console.

 In the commands below, feel free to use docker instead